Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 ## Possible future updates:

-- Currently looking to see whether it's possible to add the ability to check for updates on the iOS-OTA-Downgrader script
+- Currently looking to see whether it's possible to add the ability to check for updates on the iOS-OTA-Downgrader script, check to see if the dependencies are installed and what Linux distro this is running on

 ## Images, No useful reason why I want to add them: